 Alongside the burial area, the royal tombs feature a ceremonial area and an entrance.
 In addition to the burial mounds, associated buildings that are an integral part of the tombs include a T-shaped wooden shrine, a shed for stele, a royal kitchen and a guards’ house, a red-spiked gate and the tomb keeper’s house.
 The grounds are adorned on the outside with a range of stone objects including figures of people and animals.
 The Joseon Tombs completes the 5,000 year history of royal tombs architecture in the Korean peninsula.

-Even though the 40 tombs are found in 18 locations (learn more), they are all in or near Seoul.
-My visit in 2019 was to the park in the Gangnam district of Seoul called the Seonjeongneung.
+Even though there are 40 tombs in 18 locations (learn more), they are all in or near Seoul.
+In 2019 I visited a park in the Gangnam district of Seoul, the Seonjeongneung.
 This is a combined name of Seolleung and Jeongneung.
 It contains the burial mounds and tombs of King Seongjong (1495), King Jungjong (1544) and Queen Jeonghyeon (1530).
 The queen was Seongjong’s second wife and Jungjong was their son.

 To get here, take metro/subway line 2 to Seolleung Station, and walk 350 metres to the park entrance.
 The first mound you will find is that of the son.
 There is a red-spiked gate, a stone-paved walkway with two lanes – one for the spirit of the deceased and the other for the living king.
 Then there is a pavilion and behind it the mound.
 This goes for the mounds of the two kings.
 One is not able to climb the two large mounds of the kings.
 This is a pity, because we can see the heads of several statues on top of the mounds.